Kristina01111000/Drws_site/README.md

 	- all posts should have comments turned off -> for now
 		- comments need to be removed manually if they are turned off after comments have been added

-To Do:
+-using pixlr for basic photo edits
+	- yellow image for philosophers corner
+- used photo editor for flavenoids picture, font = fresh To Do:

 - ssl not working in safari, silk browsers